 How Does a Gentle Dentist Alleviate Gagging?

-Having a gentle dentist can help with gagging during the dental visit.
+Having a “gentle dentist near me” can help with gagging during the dental visit.
 As a compassionate dentist, Dr. Kathryn Alderman makes sure her patients are very comfortable.
 At her disposal, she has a variety of options for those who gag at the dentist or have foreign object intolerance.

 Their are several options for a gentle dentist.
 Before x-rays are taken, mouth rinses that dull sensation can be used to aid in the process.
 Also, panoramic x-rays can be used so that nothing needs to be placed inside the mouth at all during the x-ray process.
 Another option is sedation during the x-ray process, or even the examination process.
 Also during the examination, Novocain can be used, which will numb the mouth to reduce gagging.

 A gentle dentist like Dr. Kathryn Alderman will have a conversation with the patient before anything else.
 As a compassionate dentist, she will learn all she can about the concerns of the patient.

 A gentle dentist encourages patients to explain exactly how they feel.
 This way, a plan can be made for the patient that is specific.